About Disputes

 The merchant has three options:

-- Refund the cardholder — The merchant may participate in a “pre-chargeback” service that allows the merchant to determine that a dispute is valid, such as a duplicate transaction or an improperly fulfilled order, prior to a chargeback being raised via the normal process.
+- Refund the cardholder — The merchant may participate in a “pre-chargeback” service called "collaboration" that allows the merchant to determine that a dispute is valid, such as a duplicate transaction or an improperly fulfilled order, prior to a chargeback being raised via the normal process.
 The merchant can submit a merchant credit via these services, and the chargeback is considered settled.

 - Accept the chargeback — The merchant may determine that the dispute is valid and accept the chargeback either by sending a notification that they accept the chargeback or by not responding to the chargeback by the allowed response period (30 days for Visa and 45 days for Mastercard).
 Once the response period expires, the chargeback is considered settled and if applicable, the cardholder keeps any provisional credit that was awarded.